Setting Up MariaDB for Testing for SQL Server Users

 Check the page Installation issues on Windows to verify if current versions of MariaDB have troubles on Windows.
 More generally, it is a good idea to check the Troubleshooting Installation Issues category.

 Windows users don't necessarily need to install MariaDB to use it.
 They can download ready-to-use ZIP packages to avoid any change in the system (except for downloading MariaDB and writing databases on the disk).
 This is very useful for testing without risking some undesired side effect on the machine in use.
-And it avoids the hassle to install Docker or virtual machines.
+And it avoids the hassle of installing Docker or virtual machines.

 MariaDB starting with 10.4.3